michael-eddy/Avalonia.Extensions/readme.md

 - [x] Text
 > the shapes control for text content,it is a child when you are using `canvas`

+- [x] TextView
+> the control like `TextPresenter`,but it's supoort custom font in your project

 > # EXTEND

 - [x] Chinese Input Support